A nonlocal model for heterogeneous material flow on conveyor belts: Abstract

 \section{Abstract}

-In this paper, a ﬁnite volume approximation scheme is used to solve a non-local macroscopic material ﬂow model in two space dimensions, accounting for the presence of boundaries in the non-local terms.
+In this paper, a ﬁnite volume approximation scheme is used to solve a nonlocal macroscopic material ﬂow model in two space dimensions, accounting for the presence of boundaries in the nonlocal terms.
 Based on a previous result for the scalar case, we extend the setting to a system of heterogeneous material on bounded domains.
 We prove the convergence of the approximate solutions constructed using the Roe scheme with dimensional splitting, where the major challenge lies in the treatment of the discontinuity occurring in the ﬂux function.
+We consider a regularized version of the flux function and establish BV bounds for a Roe-type scheme.
 Numerical tests show a good agreement with microscopic simulations.